Where to Find Cooked Porkchop in Minecraft

 A food item obtained by cooking raw porkchops.
 Restores the same hunger as cooked beef.

-Cooked Porkchop is a food source in the Food category of Minecraft, and in this guide we cover exactly where to find it and the fastest way to get one.
-The short answer: look in Plains, Forest, Taiga, Savanna, and Meadow.
+This is the guide to finding Cooked Porkchop: a food source in the Food category of Minecraft, with the 5 spots it comes from, the 3 methods that work, and which of them is quickest.
+The short answer for Cooked Porkchop: look in Plains, Forest, Taiga, Savanna, and Meadow.
 Cook Raw Porkchop in a Furnace, Smoker, or Campfire.
-Finding Cooked Porkchop is rated very easy (1/5): it is one of the first things a new survival world can supply, needing no special gear or travel.
+Very easy is the verdict on Cooked Porkchop, 1 out of 5: it is one of the first things a new survival world can supply, needing no special gear or travel.

 Primary Location